Seb-geospatial/BlenderMapDEM/README.md

 renderDEM(blender_dir, dem_dir, output_dir, exaggeration = 0.5, shadow_softness = 90, sun_angle = 45, resolution_scale = 50, samples = 5)
 ```

 Uses Blender to generate a 3D rendered hillshade map using an input DEM image file.
-The input DEM image must be viewable by non-GIS software, use `geotiffToImage()` to convert fetched DEM data into an image readable by Blender before using this function.
+The input DEM image must be viewable by non-GIS software, use `geotiffToImage()` to convert fetched DEM data from `fetchDEM()` into an image readable by Blender before using this function.

-This function uses the subprocess package to automate running Blender through the terminal off of the `renderDEM.py` module added to Blender's modules directory which itself contains the real `renderDEM()` function.
+This function uses the subprocess package to automate running Blender through the terminal off of the `renderDEM.py` module added to Blender's modules directory which itself contains the real `renderDEM()` function which interfaces with Blender using its built-in `bpy` package.
 This function removes the need to run Blender manually, either through the terminal or GUI, in order to generate a rendered hillshade map using an input DEM.

 For more information on using Blender to execute this function, see the [Blender Usage](#renderdemguide) section.